This is our once-in-a-generation chance.

 Impact So Far.

-Families and Workers Fund Releases 2021 Annual Report
+The Families and Workers Fund Releases New Report on How the U.S. Can Measure Job Quality

-Families and Workers Fund Launches Collaboration with the U.S. Department of Labor to Measure and Support Good Jobs
+The Families and Workers Fund & U.S. Department of Labor Co-Host the First Good Jobs Summit